zTrix/wheaty/readme.markdown

 ## note
 * wheaty uses utf-8 as its default encoding, and it's strongly recommended to use utf-8.
 Though it's designed to support other encodings, but not enough tests have been done.

+## FAQ
+* If you are testing code under local environment, and the disqus comment module won't load, try adding the following code in article.haml in the script var disqus_developer = 1;

 ## License
 Wheaty is [licensed] under the [MIT License]